nikhilhenry/UI-UX-Challenge/session-guidelines.md

  **Q**: Can my friends from other schools join me in the competition?

- **A**: No. This event is only for the students of [Legacy School Bangalore](lsb.edu.in), however we are working on a Mega Hackathon in Mmid - 2021
+ **A**: No. This event is only for the students of [Legacy School Bangalore](lsb.edu.in), however we are working on a Mega Hackathon in Mid - 2021

  **Q**: I have no design or coding experience.
-Can I still participate>
+Can I still participate?

  **A**: Yes, absolutely.
 The competition is 0 code based and open to all regardless of art and design skills.
 For further assistance kindly refer to the [Developer Handbook](Developer-Handbook.md).